SpellholdStudios/Arnel-Nalia-Romance-Revision/README.md

 #### Mac OS

-Arnel's Nalia Romance for Mac OS is distributed is distributed in the same compressed archive and includes a WeiDU installer.
+Arnel's Nalia Romance Revision for Mac OS is distributed is distributed in the same compressed archive and includes a WeiDU installer.

 First, extract the files from the archive into your game directory.
 On successful extraction, there should be a :file_folder: luvnalia folder, setup-luvnalia and setup-luvnalia.command files in your game folder.
 To install, simply double-click **`setup-luvnalia.command`** and follow the instructions on screen.